-During the year, the Fund invested in a new instrument a rare 1616 Brothers Amati Cello and continued to hold its investment in a Stradivarius 1728/29 violin and a Guarneri 1714 violin.
-It will continue its search for future investments in accordance with the governing documents of the Fund and in accordance with the provisions of the Fund Trust Deed.
+During the year, the Fund did not invest in any new instruments and continued to hold its investment in a Stradivarius 1728/29 violin, Guarneri 1714 violin and a 1616 Brothers Amati Cello.
+It continued its search for future investments in accordance with the governing documents of the Fund and in accordance with the provisions of the Fund Trust Deed.

-The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2017 of \$Nil (2016: \$Nil).
+The performance of the Fund, as represented by the results of its operations, was a net profit for the year ended 30 June 2018 of \$Nil (2017: \$Nil).